nicholas-long/environment/zet/20230905015107/README.md

 - copied from my previous version https://github.com/nicholas-long/pen-test-environ/blob/main/tmux.conf
 - `zet/20230905015107/tmux.conf`
 - `zet/20230905015107/install-tmux-config` is called from install scripts
+- the buffer edit hotkey references a script at a path where it is kind of assumed this environment is cloned in home directory. this needs to be fixed eventually.

 ## old scripts called from tmux config that need to be migrated
 - [x] buffer edit